If only I could receive $1000 from everyone that’s asked me for money management tips…I wouldn’t need to work anymore.

 Nowadays, I’m becoming stingy with my attention.
 I’ll give it to people who consistently improve themselves because I find it personally rewarding and I know they won’t waste my time.

 I don’t have any finance credentials.
 Zero diplomas.
 Zero certifications.
 Zero titles.
 So naturally people want to know how I can afford to live the way I do.

 I’ll tell you now.
 There’s no secret sauce.

 My lifestyle of freedom relies on systems.
 And whatever I put in place has to meet the K.I.S.S. criteria.
 Popular versions of this acronym are “Keep it simple, stupid” and “Keep it stupid simple”.

 I like the provocative tone of K.I.S.S. because it helps me to evaluate whatever the hell I’m doing.
-Whenever I forget this principle, I end up wasting time with busy work and communication issues, and I don’t achieve my objectives because of complexity.
+Whenever I forget this principle, I end up wasting time with busy work and communication issues, and I don’t achieve my objectives because of unnecessary complexity.

 With the K.I.S.S. principle in mind, let’s check out 4 ways to slay the debt monster: